magnussolution/magnusbilling7/wiki/en/modules/rate/rate.rst

 Billing block
 """""""""""""

-We not write the description to this field.
+This defines how the time is incremented after the minimum.
+E.g, if set to 6s and call duration is 32s, charged for 36.

 .. _rate-minimal_time_charge:

-Minimal time to charge
+Minimum time to charge
 """"""""""""""""""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _rate-additional_grace:

-Additional grace
+Additional time
-""""""""""""""""
+"""""""""""""""

-We not write the description to this field.
+Aditional time to add to call duration.

 .. _rate-package_offer:

-Include in package
+Include in offer
-""""""""""""""""""
+""""""""""""""""

-We not write the description to this field.
+Set to yes if you want to include this tariff to a package offer.